reddio-com/doc/docs/guide/getting-started/publish-your-erc721-project-to-mainnet.md

 The minimum cost borne by the project side and users is $50,050 (this cost can grow exponentially during a bull market).

 Now, you and your users do not have to pay such high transaction fees.
 Instead, you can rebate them to the users, and you only need to pay the initial deployment fee ($50), reducing the overall cost by 1000 times.
-Reddio provides you with a zero gas fee solution.
+RedSonic provides you with a zero gas fee solution.

 The following documents will demonstrate step by step how to deploy your ERC721 project to the Ethereum mainnet.